Probing the nonstrange quark star equation of state with compact stars and gravitational waves: Acknowledgments

 \section{Acknowledgments}

 ZYL thanks Dr.~Xun Chen and Prof.~Guang-Xiong Peng for useful discussions.
-This work is supported in part by the National Natural Science Foundation of China (Grant Nos.~12205093, 12404240, 12375045, and 12405054), the Hunan Provincial Natural Science Foundation of China (Grant Nos.~2021JJ40188 and 2024JJ6210), and the Scientific Research Fund of Hunan Provincial Education Department of China (Grant Nos.~19C0772 and 21A0297).
+This work is supported in part by the National Natural Science Foundation of China (Grants No.~12205093, No.~12404240, No.~12375045, and No.~12405054), the Hunan Provincial Natural Science Foundation of China (Grants No.~2021JJ40188 and No.~2024JJ6210), and the Scientific Research Fund of Hunan Provincial Education Department of China (Grants No.~19C0772 and No.~21A0297).